CUmingz/Capstone-Project/image/Capstone Report.md

 In traditional markets, customer clustering / segmentation is one of the most significant methods used in studies of marketing.
 This study classifies existing customer cluster/segmentation methods into methodology-oriented and application-oriented approaches.
-Most methodology driven studies used mathematical methodologies; e.g statistics, neural net, generic algorithm (GA) and Fuzzy set to identify the optimized segmented homogenous group.
+Most methodology driven studies used mathematical methodologies; e.g. statistics, neural net, generic algorithm (GA) and Fuzzy set to identify the optimized segmented homogenous group.

-In recent years, it has been recognized that the partitioned clustering technique is Ill suited for clustering a large dataset due to their relatively low computational requirements.
+In recent years, it has been recognized that the partitioned clustering technique is suited for clustering a large dataset due to their relatively low computational requirements.
 Behavioral clustering and segmentation help derive strategic marketing initiatives by using the variables that determine customer shareholder value.
 By conducting demographic clustering and segmentation